-We are pleased to inform you that qualified elementary schools at La Grande School District will continue to be available to schools participating in the National School Lunch and School Breakfast Programs called the Community Eligibility Provision (CEP) for School Year 2018-2019.
+We are pleased to inform you that Free Meals schoolwide at Greenwood Elementary School is still available thru the National School Lunch and School Breakfast Programs called the Community Eligibility Provision (CEP) for School Year 2018-2019.
 The great news is that all enrolled students at Greenwood are eligible to receive both a breakfast and lunch at no charge!
 No further action is required of you; your (child)ren will be able to participate in these meal programs without having to pay a fee or submit an application.

 If you have children at Central, Island City Elementary, La Grande Middle School, or La Grande High School as well as children enrolled at one of the CEP schools, please make sure when filling out the free and reduced application to include your students at the CEP school and all household members.

-Students having cold lunch at any of our schools, or our CEP schools do have to pay for a milk if they choose to have one, even those children that are free or reduced.
+Students having cold lunch at any of our schools, inccluding our CEP school do have to pay for a milk if they choose to have one, even those children that are free or reduced.
 Cost is $.50 cents.
 Or if a student having Breakfast or Lunch want an extra milk the cost is also $0.50.

 2018-19 Meal Prices